vernisaz/simcom/README.md

 It isn't a drawback since the server exists on all platforms.
 Hopefully, more vendors will adopt the WS CGI soon and the list of supporting servers will be extended.

-Read a note in the above server page regarding running it in a background mode withous setup as a service.
+Read a note in the above server description regarding running it in a background mode withous setup as a service.

 ## File upload
 The functionality handled by [upload CGI](https://github.com/vernisaz/simupload) project.
 Make sure that *upload URL* configured properly accordingly your web server settings.
 Default value is **./upload**.

 ## Platforms
-Windows, Mac, Linux and free BSD are supported.
+Windows, Mac, Linux and Free BSD are supported.

 ## Installation
-Unzip the provided archive accordingly your platform and a processor type.
+Unzip the provided archive accordingly your platform and the processor type.
 Launch *simcom* script, or directly *./bin/simhttp* from the directory where the installation archive was opened.
 The access URL will look like -

 > http://localhost:3000/cmd/

 You can edit **env.conf** to change the host name or port.

+## Known issues
+If the WebSocket connection was closed for some reason, the first interaction with it can be lost, and repeating it can be required.

 ## No-Cargo build
 This product uses an [alternative tool](https://github.com/vernisaz/rust_bee) to the Cargo building tool.